-Cataracts are a clouding of the lens of the eye.
+Cataracts are a clouding of the eye’s lens.
 Because they block light from passing through the lens, cataracts make it difficult to see clearly and can even cause blindness over time.
 Cataracts are progressive, meaning they worsen with time.
-Although cataracts are more common in older persons, people in their 30s or 40s or even younger can also develop cataracts.
+Although cataracts are more common in older adults, people in their 30s, 40s, or even younger can also develop cataracts.
 Some cataracts are associated with injuries, medications, inflammation, and certain systemic diseases such as diabetes.

 The lens is normally clear and surrounded by a special capsule that holds it in place and helps it change shape to focus each image.
 When this lens becomes cloudy, a cataract is present.
 The entire lens does not need to be cloudy for the problem to be termed a cataract.
 A cataract can consist of cloudiness or opacity anywhere in the lens.

-Most cataracts are a natural part of the aging process and are found to some degree in up to 65 percent of persons in their sixties and in over 80 percent of persons older than 70 years of age.
-In one recent large study, 15 percent of persons 52 to 85 years of age had cataracts that reduced their visual acuity to below normal.
+Most cataracts are a natural part of the aging process and are found to some degree in up to 65 percent of people in their 60s and in over 80 percent of people older than 70 years of age.
+In one recent large study, 15 percent of people 52 to 85 years of age had cataracts that reduced their visual acuity to below normal.
 It is estimated that 5 million to 10 million people throughout the world become visually disabled each year because of cataracts.
 In this country alone, some 1 million cataract operations are performed each year.
 Patients who refuse cataract surgery constitute the second largest group of blind persons in the United States.

 Cataracts can be responsible for glare, haziness, difficulty in reading or driving, and halos around lights at night.
 If a cataract is more developed in one eye than in the other, the patient may experience a loss of depth perception.
 Only when a cataract is in an extremely advanced stage does it produce pain, discomfort, or red eyes, a point at which cataract surgery is highly recommended.